 - Selection of books and materials that best meet the needs of the community.

-- Provision of guidance and assistance to patrons seeking information in print, audio/visual materials, and in accessing information via the Internet.
+Provision of guidance and assistance to patrons seeking information.

-- Periodic review of the services to men, women, and children of all ages.
+Periodic review of the services to all members of the community.

-- Maintenance of a balance in services to men, women, and children of all ages.
+Maintenance of a balance in services to all members of the community.

 III.
 Collection Development Policy: